MicrosoftDocs/azure-devops-docs/docs/extend/develop/service-endpoints.md

 "manifestVersion": 1,
   "id": "service-endpoint-tutorial",
   "version": "0.1.1",
-  "name": "Sample extension that leverages a service connection", "description": "A sample VSTS extension which shows how to create a custom endpoint and dynamic build task parameters taking value from a REST API.", "publisher": "francistotten",
+  "name": "Sample extension that leverages a service endpoint", "description": "A sample Azure DevOps Services extension which shows how to create a custom endpoint and dynamic build task parameters taking value from a REST API.", "publisher": "francistotten",
   "targets": [
     {